Coded Information Retrieval for Block-Structured DNA-Based Data Storage: Constructions and Finite- Achievability

 We note that the result of Corollary~\ref{cor:MDS_s1_one} was proven independently in~\cite{bar-lev2025cover,gruica2024combinatorial} as part of the analysis of the random access case where the objective is the retrieval of a single information symbol.

 \begin{corollary}[Symmetric case] For $s_1 = s_2 = k/2$, the expected retrieval time of each file under a systematic $[n,k]$ MDS code is:

 \end{corollary}

-We now show that there is always a local MDS code which dominates the global systematic MDS code.
-First we need the following lemma.\begin{lemma} Let $n$, $s_i$, $n_i$ be positive integers with $n_i \ge s_i$ and $n_i \le n$.
-For any integer $s$ with $s_i \le s \le k-1$ we have
+We now show that there is always a local MDS code that dominates the global systematic MDS code.
+First, we need the following two lemmas, which are proved in the Appendix.